ossf/scorecard/checks/checks.md

 ## Signed-Releases

 This check tries to determine if a project cryptographically signs release artifacts.
-It works by looking for well-known filenames within recently published GitHub releases.
+It works by looking for filenames: *.minisign (https://github.com/jedisct1/minisign), *.asc (pgp), *.sign. for the last 5 GitHub releases.
+The check does not verify the signatures.

 **Remediation steps**
 - Publish the release.